Just

 phosphorus content.
 Many organic gardeners apply a poultry

-manure every second or third year, alternating
+manure every second or third year, alternating with

 a more nitrogen rich manure that contains less phosphorus (from horses,